lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare3 title="Comparison of message sizes in bytes without Connection ID" artwork-align="center"}

-The cTLS example in Figure 2. is taken from {{I-D.ietf-tls-ctls}}.
-The details of the other message size calculations are given in the following sections.

-The numbers in {{fig-compare2}} and {{fig-compare2}} where calculated with 8 bytes tags which is the mandatory to implement in {{I-D.ietf-uta-tls13-iot-profile}}, and {{I-D.ietf-core-oscore-edhoc}}.
+The numbers in {{fig-compare2}}, {{fig-compare2}}, and {{fig-compare3}} where calculated with 8 bytes tags which is the mandatory to implement in {{I-D.ietf-uta-tls13-iot-profile}} and {{I-D.ietf-core-oscore-edhoc}}.
 If 16 bytes tag are used, the numbers in the #2 and #3 columns increases with 8 and the numbers in the Total column increases with 16.

-cTLS example in Figure 2. is taken from {{I-D.ietf-tls-ctls}}.
+cTLS example in {{fig-compare3}} is taken from {{I-D.ietf-tls-ctls}}.
 The details of the other message size calculations are given in the following sections.

 ## DTLS 1.3